nebulab/playbook/people-ops/payroll.html.md

   how we did and what tools we have used!
 ---

-Salaries are paid via bank transfer by the tenth day of each month.
-The thirteenth month is paid in December, while the fourteenth is paid in June.
+Salaries are paid via bank transfer by the 10th day of each month.

+### International employees

+The annual revenue is equally divided into 12 monthly payments.

+### Italian employees

+The annual revenue is equally divided into 14 payments - 12 monthly payments and a thirteenth month paid in December by the 23rd and a fourteenth paid in June by the 30th.

 The payslip showing all the various amounts for the month or additional months can be found in the private `Buste Paga` folder in our Google Drive until 12/2018 or in the documents section of Dipendenti in Cloud starting from 01/2019.